Drop Shot Rig: All You Need To Know About Drop Shotting for Bass

 Current Fishing

-For this strategy to work, you need to make sure you have the right size weight.
-I recommend using a ½ ounce weight because the increase in size will ensure that your lure stays at the bottom of the lake or river.
+For current fishing, choosing the right-sized weight is crucial.
+I recommend a ½ ounce weight – it’s heavy enough to ensure that your lure stays at the bottom of the lake or river.

 Fishing Cover

-If you’re a bass angler, you know the best place to find them is in shallow, heavily covered areas versus deep water.
-Hitting these areas with a drop shot is a sure-fire way to catch a lot of bass.
+As bass anglers, we already know that heavy cover in shallow water is prime bass territory.
+Hitting this spot with a drop shot is a sure-fire way to catch a lot of bass.

 Drag It